18 Festivals in Thailand That You Must Experience!

 Poy Sang Long Festival

-Translated as the 'Festival of the Crystal Sons', Poy Sang Long is an exclusive ceremony meant for young to adolescent boys between the age of seven and fourteen years of age.
+Translated as the 'Festival of the Crystal Sons', Poy Sang Long is an exclusive ceremony meant for young to adolescent boys between the ages of seven and fourteen years of age.
 It is a popular traditional practice among the Shan people in Myanmar and Thailand, where Shan immigrants have introduced their cultural norms among the people of their sect.
 Poy Sang Long festival is majorly concerned with the young boys taking their monastic vows to initiate their monastery life.
 In Thailand, the vibrant festival is celebrated for three days.

-Date: Mid-March to Mid-April 2024
+Mid-March to Mid-April 2025

 Along with beautiful beach getaways and energetic city life, Thailand is full of culture and festivities that welcomes all.
 All of these festivals in Thailand are great occasions to immerse yourself in the local culture and enjoy the country's rich cultural heritage and traditions.